 Human rights is another complex issue attracting increasing levels of scrutiny and which can affect multiple asset classes.
 Accordingly, a working group was established to research it thoroughly.
 Corporations have legal, moral and commercial responsibilities to respect human rights and manage the human rights impacts of their operations.
 They are not only expected to meet their human rights responsibilities, but may face reputational, legal or other consequences if they fail to do so.
 As an investor in these businesses on behalf of our clients, it is imperative that we fully understand the risks and seek to mitigate them.

 During 2016, the working group developed a Human Rights Toolkit for all investment teams.
 This is now being used to help identify and manage human rights risks in our portfolios.
-More broadly, we hope to be able to make a genuine difference to vulnerable groups of individuals by influencing corporate behaviour.
+More broadly, we hope to be able to make a genuine difference to vulnerable groups of individuals by influencing corporate behavior.
 This can be via direct engagement with company directors and management, collaborative engagement with other investors on human rights issues, and proxy voting on resolutions relating to human rights.

 "Some RI-related risks are not easy to measure, but can have a significant influence on the performance of investments over time.....
 Involving investment professionals from the outset also helps ensure that frameworks and guidelines developed are practical and can be effectively incorporated into existing investment processes."